 Hildebrandt has published 4 scientific monographs, 21 edited volumes or special issues, and over 100 chapters and articles in scientific journals and volumes.

 She received an ERC Advanced Grant for her project on ‘Counting as a Human Being in the era of Computational Law’ (2019-2024).

 Diver holds LL.B.
 (Hons, first class) and LL.M.
 (Innovation, Technology & Law, with distinction) degrees from the University of Edinburgh, as well as diplomas in legal practice and software development.
-In July 2019 he successfully defended his Ph.D. thesis in legal theory and design (title: "Digisprudence: the affordance of legitimacy in code-as-law”), funded by the University of Edinburgh's Principal's Career Development scholarship and supervised by Professor Burkhard Schafer.
+In 2019 he successfully defended his Ph.D. thesis in legal theory and design (title: “Digisprudence: the affordance of legitimacy in code-as-law”), funded by the University of Edinburgh’s Principal’s Career Development scholarship and supervised by Professor Burkhard Schafer.